Information for the public about school financial information

 For more general guidance on interpreting financial information, please visit acnc.gov.au/understandingfinancialinfo.

 Reporting arrangement for non-government schools

-Follow the steps below to provide financial information to the ACNC via the DET’s financial questionnaire.
+Follow the steps below to provide financial information to the ACNC via the DE’s financial questionnaire.

 Which organisations can participate